What is Florence Italy known for?

-Renascence, gelatos, and the Medici are some of the things people immediately associate with Florence.
+Renaissance, gelato, and the Medici are among the things people immediately associate with Florence.
 Let’s explore these and other things Florence is known for.

 Located in Central Italy, Florence is the capital and largest city of Tuscany.
-Its metropolitan area is home to about 1.5 million people making it the 6th largest in Italy.
-Florence is about 275 km north of Rome, which takes almost 3 hours by car and only 1h30 by high-speed train.
+Its metropolitan area is home to about 1.5 million people, making it the 6th largest in Italy.
+Florence is about 275 km north of Rome, a 2.5-hour drive and 1.5 hours by high-speed train.

 Florence is one of the most popular destinations in Italy and the world.
 As you would expect in Italy, it is an ancient city with incredible architecture and impressive landmarks.
 In fact, thanks to its former glory it has some of the most famous landmarks in Italy.